aws/jsii/docs/handbooks/language-implementation.md

 be tracked as comments or iterations on the RFC document.

-It is possible (and sometimes desirable) to start prototyping code-generation for the new language, as this can hlighlight implementation challenges that need to be discussed in the RFC document.
+It is possible (and sometimes desirable) to start prototyping code-generation for the new language, as this can highlight implementation challenges that need to be discussed in the RFC document.
 In any case, examples of the API signatures that are expected to be rendered allow early feedback to be provided by possible future users, and still helps identify challenges.